rayangdn/thymio-epfl/report.md

 <img src="img/global_nav/trajectory.png" width="500" alt="extended obstacles">
 </p>

-Finally, the 'get_trajectory()' function combines everything and handles the visualization.
+Finally, the `get_trajectory()` function combines everything and handles the visualization.

 This navigation algorithm is computationally efficient enough to enable real-time computation, allowing for immediate path recalculation in scenarios like local avoidance or kidnapping.